sara-amjad/ptc-enterprise-network-architecture/README.md

 ## ⚠️ Disclaimer

-This repository was developed for **academic and educational purposes only** as part of Unit 09: Computer Networking under the Pearson BTEC HND in Digital Technologies (Cyber Security).
+This repository was developed for academic and educational purposes to demonstrate the design and implementation of secure and scalable computer networking systems within a simulated enterprise environment.

-All configurations, designs, IP schemes, bandwidth values, security implementations, and simulations are **fictional and used only for academic demonstration purposes**.
-No real organizational system has been implemented or affected.